Our transition from Coal to Biomass

 The company records a 52% reduction in its carbon emissions in the first half of this year, compared to the same period in 2018.
 It uses its half-year financial results to announce that 94% of the electricity generated at Drax Power Station is now renewable.

 Drax partners with Equinor and National Grid Ventures in September, launching Zero Carbon Humber – a partnership to build the world’s first zero carbon industrial cluster and decarbonise the North of England.

-At COP25 in Madrid, CEO Will Gardiner announced that Drax’s ambition is to become the world’s first carbon negative company by 2030.
+At COP25 in Madrid, CEO Will Gardiner announced that Drax’s world-leading ambition is to be a carbon negative company by 2030.

 Drax announces that almost 50 years of coal-fired electricity generation at Drax Power Station are expected to come to an end, with the end of commercial operations in March 2021 and capacity market obligations in October 2022.

 Drax delivers a comprehensive support package to local communities hit by the Covid-19 pandemic.
 This includes laptops for school students, free energy for care homes and face masks for a York hospital.
 Drax Power Station cooling towers were also lit up blue in support of the NHS.

 In the summer, Cruachan Power Station began a six-year, ‘world-first’ power system stability contract with National Grid ESO.
 A month later, Drax revealed that its hydroelectric pumped storage plant would receive cutting edge technology to improve its efficiency.

 Drax announces a partnership with Mitsubishi Heavy Industries Group for a BECCS pilot project which gets underway in the autumn.